Introduction to Villa Farnesina

 History of Villa Farnesina

-Unique features of Villa Farnesina
+Unique Features of The Villa Farnesina

-Interesting facts about Villa Farnesina
+Interesting Facts About Villa Farnesina

 Located in Rome, Italy